1,000+ Opportunities

 Healthy Communities Grant Increases access to parks, open spaces, and recreation in underserved communities Improves recreation opportunities through facilities, trails, and acquisition Empowers community partners to develop and/or program facilities on King County lands Helps communities preserve and increase public access to public pools

-Based on current listing details, eligibility includes: City or town, nonprofit organization, tribal organization, fiscally-sponsored organization, public school districts, park districts, public agencies in King County, Washington.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: City or town, nonprofit organization, tribal organization, fiscally-sponsored organization, public school districts, park districts, public agencies in King County, Washington.
+Confirm the full requirements in the official notice before applying.